Th3Bakery/Ethereum_Mining/README.md

 	nano overclock.sh

 An example overclocking script from my desktop, where I have one 1080 TI and one 1060 is attached as a bash file for reference.

+# NVIDIA 1080 TI Overclock Settings

+To find the 'optimal' memory offset, i slowly stepped up the memory clock in steps of 50 MHz until I reached a maximum amount.
+I found that at 700MHz my hash rate started to decrease.
+Your card may be different (especially if it is a different manufacturer than ASUS and may have a different 'optimal' memory offset.

+memoryOffset: +650 MHz, I was able to obtain ~34.56 MH/s using ethminer.

+I set a power limit of 213 for my 1080 TI - I didn't reduce the power so low that the card/computer shut down.
+I just reduced it to about 70% of the maximum power draw.

+# NVIDIA 1060 Overclock Settings

+memory offset: + 800 MHz, I was able to obtain 18.56 MH/s using ethminer.

+power limit: 150.
+This could likely be set lower for even more power consumption.